 • Head trauma may be an unusual or contributing cause.

-• The drugs that are currently used to treat Parkinson's disease lose their effect over time.
+• The drugs that are currently used to treat Parkinson’s disease raise levels of dopamine, a chemical that sends messages from one nerve to another.
+These drugs lose their effect over time.

-• In the near future, Parkinson's disease is likely to be diagnosed by a biopsy of the intestines and nose to look for the protein alpha-synuclein.
+• In the near future, Parkinson’s disease is likely to be diagnosed by a biopsy of the intestines and nose to look for the pathological form of the protein alpha-synuclein.